 Best Classical Guitar for Small Hands

 Ironically, the classical guitar, which is the oldest model, is a standardized design.
 Therefore, the choices for the best classical guitar for small hands are rarely outside of the ½ size, ¾ size and ⅞ size configuration.
-As classical guitar is often taught in schools, the market for classical guitars in each of these sizes is large enough to warrant offerings from most mass market manufacturers.
+As classical guitar is often taught in schools, the market for classical guitars for small hands in each of these sizes is large enough to warrant offerings from most mass market manufacturers.

 - Cordoba – specializing in nylon string classical and flamenco guitars, Cordoba has top notch offerings for children and small handed adults with choices of laminated or solid tonewoods and also have models with electronics installed for amplified playing.